gabyx/ExecutionGraph/README.md

 The UI is made up of an [Angular](https://angular.io) application that uses the [Angular CLI](https://cli.angular.io) to create the web assets that are ultimately displayed in an [electron app](https://electronjs.org/) browser.
 The client backend consists of a http server which provides the executiong graph.
 Please visit the Angular CLI website for its prerequisites (node.js and npm respectively, also a globally installed Angular CLI aka `ng`).
-Once you installed the prerequisites build the client application by navigating to the client directory and starting the build process.
+Once you installed the prerequisites build with

 ```bash
 cd gui/executionGraphGui/client